zarakshR/rofiBookmarks/README.md

 Additionally, you can remove the line that says, `num=$(cat $BOOKMARKS | wc -l)`
-(Do not do this without also editing the "name" as above)
+(Do not do this without also editing "name" as above)